Introduction – Ancient Mesopotamia and its Gods

 As for the historical side of affairs, the ancient city of Erbil (also known as Arbela or Urbilum in Sumerian) had always been an integral part of even the Old Assyrian state, circa 2050 BC.
 Occupying a strategic position at the foothills of the Zagros mountains, the city was the center for the worship of the Assyro-Babylonian goddess (in her war-like avatar).

 To that end, several of the Assyrian kings even prayed in her temple before their military campaigns and actions of wars.
-And beyond just war ceremonies, the temple was viewed as a fortified sanctuary for Assyrian queens during their pregnancy.
+And beyond just war ceremonies, the temple was viewed as a fortified sanctuary for Assyrian queens during their pregnancies.
 And as a demonstration of the Assyrian elites’ association with war (as a ritual extension of their power), some of the newborn princes were even breastfed by the priestesses of Ishtar.

 It should also be noted that Astarte (Semitic Athtart or Ashtart), a prominent goddess from the ancient Near East (and even Egypt) also shared many attributes with Ishtar, thus suggesting the latter’s influence on the former from the Third Millennium BC.